ionos-cloud/faq-documentation/general-information/frequently-asked-questions/general-inquiries.md

 If you require direct assistance, contact our [IONOS Cloud help](https://cloud.ionos.com/help).
 They will check your infrastructure to ensure that everything is correctly set up.
 This service is completely free of charge.
 Our support service is available 24/7.

+{% hint style="info" %}
 **Note:** Cloud Specialists are not able to perform a full migration for new customers.
-Please let us know if this is necessary so that we can find the right partner from our IONOS Cloud partner network.
+Let us know if this is necessary so that we can find the right partner from our IONOS Cloud partner network.
+{% endhint %}

 ### I need a certain feature, but I can't find it on the website.
 How do I know if you offer it?